HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ## 6. Support

-- This user story is developed on branch `support`.
+- This user story is developed on branch `home-support`.
 - This branch is merged to `master` branch after completion.

 > As a user I need to see a clear heading and description of the organization.